ggutierrez00/ggutierrez00.github.io/README.md

 ---

 # Purpose
-I've written this e-portfolio to showcase my academic background, technical skills, and projects I've worked on in preperation for engineering roles.
+I've written this e-portfolio to showcase my academic background, technical skills, and projects I've worked on in preparation for engineering roles.
 This living document thus acts as a reference point reflecting my current software, hardware, and conceptual level of expertise.

 ---